 Central Queenstown is conveniently located right on the shores of the stunning Lake Wakatipu and it’s just a 15-20 minute drive from the International Airport.
 By staying in the center of Queenstown you’ll have a ton of activities on offer within a stone’s throw of your hotel.
 You’ll also be within walking distance to the best bars, restaurants, and stores in Queenstown.

 My top choices for accommodation in Central Queenstown include:

 QT Hotel – is considered one of the best hotels in Queenstown, this boutique-style hotel is located on Brunswick Street.
 The rooms here are stylish and a little quirky and most have fantastic views of The Remarkables and Lake Wakatipu.

-YHA Queenstown Lakefront – is a fantastic budget option in central Queenstown.
+Tahuna Pod Hostel – is a fantastic budget option in central Queenstown.
 It is a great hostel option in Queenstown!
-The YHA Lakefront is located on Lake Esplanade with Lake Wakatipu on your doorstep.
-There are lots of room options available here – from dorm rooms to private ensuite hotel-style rooms.
+The Tahuna Pod is located in the heart of it all with Lake Wakatipu on your doorstep.
+There are a couple of room options available here – dorm rooms to private bedrooms.

 My top choices for accommodation in Fernhill include:

 Mercure Queenstown Resort – the Mercure is a very popular choice with families as it has a large outdoor pool – ideal for those hot summer days.